Photo copyright: Medical Sciences Division and John Cairns

 4. What is the pattern of lectures, classes, seminars, tutorials and self-directed work for this course?

 This course is composed of ten formal teaching modules, each lasting 1 – 3 weeks.
 The first five modules are provided during the first term and the remaining modules during the second term.
 Each module will typically consist of 5 – 12 formal lectures, up to 6 laboratory practical sessions, and up to 2 self-directed/problem-based learning sessions.
 Each module will also include at least one class-directed learning session.
 Additional workshops, demonstrations and visits to other research laboratories will be provided on an ad hoc basis throughout the taught part of the course.
-During the second term, students will also observe clinical procedures taking place in IVI UK as an observer.
+During the second term, students will also observe clinical procedures in an IVF Unit as an observer.
 From the beginning of the third term until the end of August, students will be working on their research project and dissertation.

 5. What one-to-one or small group teaching will students on this course receive?